What is the Incident Response Lifecycle?

 - List the stakeholder roles and responsibilities.

 Every business stakeholder must be fully aware of their roles during handling an incident.
 The incident response plan must include relevant people from other departments, not only the core IT team.
-For instance, the PR must make a statement, and marketing might need to pause the campaigns while the systems are shut down; HRs should inform the employees, legal must deal with the possible consequences, etc.
+For instance, the PR must make a statement, and marketing might need to pause the campaigns while the systems are shutdown; HRs should inform the employees, legal must deal with the possible consequences, etc.

 - Compile detailed playbooks.

 Preparing on-point guidelines for handling repetitive low- and medium-priority incidents will help reduce the toil significantly.
-Forming a general incident response process flow for dealing with major cybersecurity threats and service disruptions requires a clear understanding of the goals.
+Forming a general incident management process flow for dealing with major cybersecurity threats and service disruptions requires a clear understanding of the goals.